Augmented Meditation: HRV Training

 The Kyto ear clip sensor.

-Apps and Sensors
+HRV Apps and Sensors

 There are many free apps that measure simple heart rate (HR).
 What we need is something that goes a step further and measures heart rate variability (HRV).
-Unfortunately all of the free apps that I’ve found require an external sensor.
-(As of December 2016.)

-$4 App + Built-In iPhone Camera
+$5 App + Built-In Smartphone Camera

-You can practice breathing without the visual feedback.
+You can practice breathing without visual feedback.
 Just by listening to your body.
 Try to maintain the same breathing speed for a few breath cycles.
 Most people relax optimally at around 6 breaths per minute.
 Give this a go right now: Breath in through your nose for 4 seconds, pause briefly, breathe out through your mouth for 6 seconds, pause briefly.
 Continue for around ten rounds and notice the change in how tense or relaxed you are.

 By the way, have you ever been told to “take a deep breath and relax”?
 What I’ve learned from HRV research is that this is bad advice.
 If you want to calm yourself it is much more effective to focus on maintaining the same speed of breathing rather than breathing deeply.